qdev-dk-archive/matlab-qd/Tutorial.md

 This will do 20 IV curves, one for each value of the gate.
 The output will be placed in one file.

+To cancel a running job, execute `qd.q.abort` in a seperate instance of matlab.
+To find out when a running job will finish, execute `qd.q.eta` in a seperate instance of matlab.

 The *Q* class and the *q* module in general contains many interesting ways to piece together more advanced jobs.
 These are explained in detail in the document [+qd/+q/concepts.md](+qd/+q/concepts.md).
 You can get a quick